Foreign Influence in Federally Sponsored Research – Guidance

 Dr. Zheng admitted that he lied on applications in order to use approximately $4.1 million in grants from NIH to develop China's expertise in the areas of rheumatology and immunology.
 He concealed his participation in Chinese government talent recruitment programs, including the Chinese government's Thousand Talent program, and hiding his affiliations with at least five research institutions in China.

 On April 21, 2021, Dr. Mingqing Xiao, a mathematics professor and researcher at Southern University of Illinois-Carbondale (SIUC) was charged with two counts of wire fraud and one count of making false statements.
 Dr. Xiao is accused of fradulently obtaining $151,099 of federal grant money from NSF by concealing support he was receiving from the Chinese government, and Shenzhen University, a Chinese university.
+On May 4, 2022, Dr. Xaio was found guilty of tax charges but not grant fraud.

 On April 20, 2021, the U.S. Department of Justice reported that Yu Zhou and his wife and co-conspirator Li Chen, pled guilty to charges of conspiring to steal at least five trade secrets related to exosome research from Nationwide Children's Hospital Research Institute (NCHRI).
-Chen was sentenced in February fo 30 months in prison for her role in the scheme.
+Chen was sentenced in February o 30 months in prison for her role in the scheme.

 According to court documents, Zhou and Chen worked at separate medical research labs at NCHRI for ten years.
 Zhou and Chen conspired to steal and monetize one of the trade secrets by creating and selling exosome "isolation kits".
 They started a company in China to sell the kits.